TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 ## Alt File (.csv)
 This file is the Transit Alternative Table, which contains information for the transit lines that do not have any entries in the Transit Service Table; otherwise, these transit lines will not be present in the time periods that will be generated.
+If a line exists in both Alt File and Service Table, the information in Alt File will rule.
 It needs to contain at least three columns as following:

 - emme_id: the id of the transit line in EMME
 - xxxx_hdw: the headway column corresponding to the time period starting with "xxxx" in a "hhmm" format.
 For example, "0600_hdw" column will contain the headways for the time period starting at 6:00 AM.